jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 });
 ```

 In this case, the first thing you are doing is defining a custom middleware that will check if incoming requests have an active session.
-If they don't you redirect them to the `/login` route.
+If they don't, you redirect them to the `/login` route.
 After that, you are defining three routes:

 1. `/`: This route makes your server render the `index.pug` file (`res.render('index', ...)`) with the logged in user (`req.session.user`).
 As you remember, the `index.pug` file is a view that renders a form so users can create new editing sessions.
 2. `/note`: When the form in `index.pug` is submitted, a POST request is made to this route, which sends along the `slug`.
 This route retrieves this value from `req.body.slug` and uses it to create a new, unique route.
 The user is then redirected to this new route.
 3. `/note/:slug`: This is the new route created and also where the collaboration takes place.
 The `:slug` in this route represents the unique slug defined previously.
-This route is unique to each editing session and anyone invited to join a particular session does so through this route.
+This route is unique to each editing session, and anyone invited to join a particular session does so through this route.

 ### TextSync User Authorization